paulrobertlloyd/paulrobertlloyd-v4/src/_content/articles/2013-10-29-moving_in_moving_on.md

 ## Goodbye Clearleft

+{% render 'figure'
-{% render 'quote' with 'The comfort zone is the great enemy to creativity; moving beyond it compels intuition, which in turn brings new perspectives and conquers fears.'
+  content: '> The comfort zone is the great enemy to creativity; moving beyond it compels intuition, which in turn brings new perspectives and conquers fears.'
   caption: 'Dan Stevens, British actor'
 %}